-The best part is you don’t have to have a massive budget to start seeing the payoff of paid social media ads.
+The best part is you don’t have to have a massive budget to start seeing the payoff of paid ads.
 You can put in as little as a few dollars every day and still get more customers and more people going to your website.
-The ad options depend on which social media platform you’re going to be focusing on, but this guide is a good place to start when figuring out your ad strategy.
+The ad options depend on which search engines or social platforms you’re going to be focusing on, but this guide is a good place to start when figuring out your social ad strategy.

 7. Start a Parent Referral Program

 Word of mouth recommendations hold a lot of weight in the parenting community.
 If someone you trust feels comfortable enough to recommend a service, you’re going into that experience with trust already built up.
 Let parents know that if they help bring in another client, they will get a reward.